apache/amoro-site/amoro-docs/content/admin-guides/deployment.md

 ### Configure system database

-Amoro used `Derby` as the backend storage default, so you can use `Derby` directly without any additional configuration.
+AMS uses embedded [Apache Derby](https://db.apache.org/derby/) as the backend storage by default, so you can use `Derby` directly without any additional configuration.

 You can also configure a relational backend storage as you needed.